Skip to main content

 Jump to:

-The International Classification of Sleep Disorders (3rd Edition, ICSD-III)
+The International Classification of Sleep Disorders, 3RD EDITION, TEXT REVISION (ICSD-III-TR)

-The ICSD-III helps objectively diagnose patients and provides more information for developing an appropriate treatment plan.
+The ICSD-III-TR helps objectively diagnose patients and provides more information for developing an appropriate treatment plan.
 For a diagnosis of IH, the following must be met1:

 ICD-10-CM codes2: G47.11 (with long sleep), G47.12 (without long sleep)